graphql-aspnet/graphql-aspnet.github.io/docs/advanced/directives.md

 > The `ToItems` filter can be invoked multiple times.
 A schema item must match all filter criteria in order for the directive to be applied.

-> Type system directives are applied in the order of declaration with the `[ApplyDirective]` attributes taking precedence over the `.ApplyDirective()` method.
+> Type system directives are applied in order of declaration with the `[ApplyDirective]` attributes taking precedence over the `.ApplyDirective()` method.

 **Adding arguments via .ApplyDirective()**

-Adding Arguments via schema options is a lot more flexible than via the apply directive attribute.
+Adding Arguments via schema options is a lot more flexible than via attributes.
 Use the `.WithArguments` method to supply either a static set of arguments for all matched schema items or a `Func<ISchemaItem, object[]>` that returns a collection of any parameters you want on a per item basis.